Author: Jeff Bacon

 Honest Counsel

-We tell you straight what the realistic outcomes are at the full hearing — and what each outcome means for your custody case, your job, and your record.
+We tell you straight what the realistic outcomes are at the full hearing.
+You will know what each outcome means for your custody case, your job, and your record.

 Across the OKC Metro